datu0615/Dynamic_Animation_Network/README.md

 # Construction of Dynamic Image Animation Network for Style Transformation Using GAN, Keypoint and Local Affine
+High-quality images and videos are being generated as technologies for deep learning-based image style translation and conversion of static images into dynamic images have developed.
+However, it takes a lot of time and resources to manually transform images, as well as professional knowledge due to the difficulty of natural image transformation.
+Therefore, in this paper, we study natural style mixing through a style conversion network using GAN and natural dynamic image generation using the First Order Motion Model network (FOMM).

 ## Input image
 ![증명사진 (1)](https://user-images.githubusercontent.com/84311270/170266586-0f1f8f8a-7134-43c3-9afb-343e86745c7f.jpg)